jhpyle/docassemble/_docs/fields.md

-In addition to validating user input by raising an exception if something is wrong, you can use `validation code` to transform values into valid values without raising an error for the user.
+In addition to validating user input by raising an exception if something is wrong, you can use `validation code` to transform values before they are saved in the interview answers.

 For example, this `validation code` normalizes the formatting of a phone number.

-{% highlight yaml %}
-validation code: |
-  phone_number = phone_number_formatted(phone_number)
-{% endhighlight %}
+{% include side-by-side.html demo="validation-code-phone" %}

-This `validation code` makes adjustments to object attributes if a user's income is less than zero.
+The following `validation code` makes adjustments to object attributes if a user's income is less than zero.

 {% highlight yaml %}